Learn how alerts work, examine, and organize them.

 Step 3: Examine an Alert in Alerts Browser

-For each alert, the Alerts Browser includes detailed information.
-For example, an alert that is firing looks like this:
+You can expand each alert to view detailed information.
+For example, when you expand an alert that is firing, the detailed information looks like this:

 Annotated screenshot highlighting the UI elements which are described in the text below